MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 # Install Machine Learning Server for Hadoop

-On a Hadoop cluster, Machine Learning Server must be installed on all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
-Optionally, you can install [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes.
+On a Hadoop cluster, Machine Learning Server must be installed on the edge node and all data nodes on a commercial distribution of Hadoop: Cloudera, HortonWorks, MapR.
+Optionally, you can install [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes only.

 Machine Learning Server is engineered for the following architecture: